inoxlang/inox/docs/builtins.md

 The `tobyte` function converts an integer to a byte.
 ### tofloat

-The `tofloat` function converts an integer to a float.
+The `tofloat` function converts an `integral` value (e.g. int, byte, rune count) to a float.
 ### toint

-The `toint` function converts a float or byte to an integer.
+The `toint` function converts a float or an `integral` value (e.g. int, byte, rune count) to an integer.
 An error is thrown if precision has been lost.
 ### tobytecount

 The `tobytecount` function converts an integer to a byte count.
 An error is thrown if the provided value is negative.